humenda/GladTeX/manpage.md

 in-depth explanation.

 **-d** _DIRECTORY_
-:   Directory in which to store the generated images in (relative path).
+:   Directory in which to store the generated images in (relative path).\
+    The given path is interpreted relatively to the input file.
+For instance,:

+        gladtex -d img dir/file.htex

+    will create a `dir/img` directory and link accordingly in `x/file.htex`.

 **-e** _`LATEX_MATHS_ENV`_
 :   Set custom maths environment to surround the formula (e.g. flalign).